Saving and investing resources for newbies

 It’s been some time since I’ve shared some of my favourite free (and inexpensive) saving and investing resources, so if you’ve been looking for some of those, then this post is for you.
 Spending some time with these resources below now or in your near future could save you save you thousands of investing dollars later…

 In my opinion there is no absolute right answer regarding how much your investment portfolio must be worth to own Exchange Traded Funds (ETFs) or individual stocks for that matter.
 Your portfolio value could be $1,000, $10,000 or more.
-However for me I know I transitioned to using ETFs and buying individual stocks when my overall portfolio was over $25,000.
-I did this for these reasons you can read about here.
+However for me I know I transitioned to using ETFs and buying individual stocks when my overall portfolio was around $25,000.

 Want to stop sweating the financial stuff?
 Don’t overthink it